offen/docker-volume-backup/docs/reference/index.md

 # skips restarting the container or service once the backup has finished.
 # BACKUP_STOP_DURING_BACKUP_NO_RESTART_LABEL="true"

+# Controls how a container's stop-during-backup label value is matched against
+# the value configured above.
+The default "match" requires the values to be
+# equal.
+Setting this to "one-of" splits the container's label value on commas,
+# so a single container labeled `stop-during-backup=service1,service2` can be
+# stopped by multiple instances of this image, each configured with a different
+# value.
+# LABEL_MATCH_BEHAVIOR="match"

 # When trying to scale down Docker Swarm services, give up after
 # the specified amount of time in case the service has not converged yet.
 # In case you need to adjust this timeout, supply a duration